Skip to main content

 • Setup/teardown tasks: When using Airflow to manage infrastructure, it can be helpful to define tasks as setup and teardown tasks to take advantage of additional intelligent dependency behavior.
 Setup and teardown tasks appear with diagonal arrows next to their task IDs and are connected with a dotted line.
 See Use setup and teardown tasks in Airflow for more information.

-• Datasets: Datasets are shown in the DAG graph.
-If a DAG is scheduled on a dataset, it is shown upstream of the first task of the DAG.
-If a task in the DAG updates a dataset, it is shown after the respective task as in the previous screenshot.
-See Airflow datasets for more information.
+• Assets: Assets are shown in the DAG graph.
+If a DAG is scheduled on a asset, it is shown upstream of the first task of the DAG.
+If a task in the DAG updates a asset, it is shown after the respective task as in the previous screenshot.
+See Airflow assets for more information.

 You can learn more about how to set complex dependencies between tasks and task groups in the Managing Dependencies guide.